 And Now against ...

 - Problem is overstated (or oversold)

-- Content Centric Networks does flat name scale?

 - Problem does not exist

 - Approach is broken

-- Functional programming language too difficult for regular programmers?
+- It does not work for all the algorithms...

 - Solution is insufficient

-- Only works when data rate is lower than ...
+- Only works when data is in memory...

 - Evaluation is unfair/biased

-- ZebraNet only uses 5 nodes for evaluation...can it be applied on the general case?
+- Use HPC for experiment